 There are plenty of tools out there to help you encrypt things like online traffic and accounts, communication, and files stored on your computer.
-Such as you can use the build-in BitLocker drive encryption feature that helps encrypt and secure you data.
+Such as you can use the built-in BitLocker drive encryption feature that helps encrypt and secure your data.

 Browse the web safely

 Always avoid visiting sites that offer potentially illicit content.
 Many of these sites install malware on the fly or offer downloads that contain malware.
 Use a modern browser like Microsoft Edge, which can help block malicious websites and prevent malicious code from running on your computer.

 Again always Stay away from pirated material and avoid streaming or downloading movies, music, books, or applications that do not come from trusted sources.